Mixed-race Dominicans: Sports

 Baseball is by far the most popular sport in the Dominican Republic.
 After the United States, the Dominican Republic has the second-highest number of Major League Baseball (MLB) players.
 Ozzie Virgil, Sr. became the first Dominican-born player in the MLB on September 23, 1956.
 Juan Marichal is the first Dominican-born player in the Baseball Hall of Fame.

-The highest paid baseball players of all time Alex Rodriguez, Albert Pujols, and Juan Soto are of Dominican descent.
-In 2013, the Dominican team went undefeated en route to winning the World Baseball Classic.